 When an impairment loss subsequently reverses, the carrying amount of the asset (or CGU) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined (net of amortization or depreciation) had no impairment loss been recognized for the asset (or CGU) in prior years.
-A reversal of an impairment loss is recognized for goodwill shall not be reversed in a subsequent period.
+A reversal of an impairment loss is recognized immediately in profit or loss.
+An impairment loss recognized for goodwill shall not be reversed in a subsequent period.